bluesky/bluesky/doc/source/debugging.rst

 .. versionchanged:: 1.6.0

-   Bluesky's use of Python logging framework has been completely reworked to follow Python's documented best practices for libraries.
+   Bluesky's use of Python's logging framework has been completely reworked to follow Python's documented best practices for libraries.

 Bluesky uses Python's logging framework, which enables sophisticated log